galtay/hilbertcurve/README.rst

 * ``distances_from_points(points: Iterable[Iterable[int]], match_type: bool=False) -> Iterable[int]``

 Arguments that are type hinted with ``Iterable[int]`` have been tested with lists, tuples, and 1-d numpy arrays.
 Arguments that are type hinted with ``Iterable[Iterable[int]]`` have been tested with list of lists, tuples of tuples, and 2-d numpy arrays with shape (num_points, num_dimensions).
-The ``match_type`` key word argument forces the output to Iterable to match the type of the input iterable.
+The ``match_type`` key word argument forces the output iterable to match the type of the input iterable.

 The ``HilbertCurve`` class also contains some useful metadata derived from the inputs ``p`` and ``n``.
 For instance, you can construct a numpy array of random points on the hilbert curve and calculate their distances in the following way,